tenchirocom/pigpio_sled/README.md

    This copies the built files into /usr/local/bin and /usr/local/lib.
 Your original files are still located in /usr/bin and /usr/lib.
 So becareful, we need to ensure search path and library paths do not pick up the old ones or mismatch the binaries and libaries.

+   The Makefile has been updated to automatically perform the next few steps and automatically startup the new daemon.
+However if there are problems, the following steps are included for completeness.

 2) Setup the service
    sudo systemctl edit --full pigpiod